ericcornelissen/ades/SECURITY.md

 [new github advisory]: https://github.com/ericcornelissen/ades/security/advisories/new
 [security@ericcornelissen.dev]: mailto:security@ericcornelissen.dev?subject=SECURITY%20%28ades%29

+### Threat Model

+The standalone program considers the Go runtime and command line arguments as trusted.
+The containerized program additionally considers the container runtime used as trusted.
+The website considers the browser used as trusted.
+All other inputs, most notably files and text to analyze, are considered untrusted.
+Any violation of confidentiality or integrity is considered a security issue.

+The project considers the GitHub infrastructure and all project maintainers to be trusted.
+Any action performed by any other GitHub user against the repository is considered untrusted.

 ### What to Include in a Report

 Try to include as many of the following items as possible in a security report: